 Florida’s 2-20 license is required for insurance agents or representatives who sell general lines of coverage, from homes and vehicles to pets.
 To be eligible for a 2-20 license, candidates must be U.S. citizens or legal aliens with a work authorization from the U.S. Immigration and Naturalization Services.
-They must also be Florida residents and at least 18 years old.
+They must also be Florida residents and at least 18 years old, and cannot hold a resident insurance license in any other state.
 Coursework, experience or a combination is also required, along with a state exam and fingerprinting.

 Take the Classes

 There are several routes to completing the necessary prerequisites for a 2-20 license, such as finishing 15 college semester hours in classes related to casualty and property insurance.
 Other candidates are eligible after taking or teaching a 200-hour class on the topic.
-Those who complete 200 hours of a similar course that includes online portions are required to have at least six months of experience in the casualty and property field.
+Those who complete 200 hours of a similar course that includes an online 2-20 insurance course for Florida portions are required to have at least six months of experience in the casualty and property field.
 Some experience qualifies candidates to take shorter courses.
 For example, customer representatives with at least one year of experience only need to complete a 40-hour class.

 Gain Some Experience